adi274903/NLX_Assignment2/docs/Architecture_Document.md

+***

 ### Architecture Document
 **Assignment 2: Ground the Domain – From Naive RAG to Production Patterns**
 **Dataset:** RAG Mini Wikipedia
 **Models Used:** Llama 3.1 1B (LLM), Gemma 300M (embedding)
+**Vector Store:** ChromaDB (Google Drive mounted)
 **Enhancements:** Context window optimization + Reranking
 **Evaluation Framework:** ARES

 ***

 ### 1. System Overview
-The Retrieval‑Augmented Generation (RAG) system developed for this assignment is structured into modular components for reproducibility and scalability.
-The architecture integrates a lightweight open‑weight embedding generator (Gemma 300M) with a compact generation model (Llama 3.1 1B).
-The pipeline bridges document retrieval, context construction, and generation to produce responses grounded in external knowledge.
-The goal is to contrast a naive RAG pipeline against an enhanced version equipped with advanced retrieval and ranking features.
+The Retrieval‑Augmented Generation (RAG) system developed for this assignment is structured into modular components prioritizing reproducibility, scalability, and ease of experimentation.
+The core design integrates Gemma 300M embeddings with a lightweight Llama 3.1 1B generation model.
+The pipeline is engineered to support both a naive baseline RAG (standard retrieval and generation) and an enhanced production-ready RAG with improved passage selection and reranking features.

-The overall workflow follows four sequential modules:
+The workflow comprises four primary modules:

 1. **Document Processing and Embedding Generation**
-2. **Retrieval and Candidate Context Construction**
+2. **Vector Indexing and Retrieval with ChromaDB**
 3. **Response Generation via Persona Prompting**
-4. **Output Evaluation with ARES**
+4. **Automated Evaluation with ARES**

-This structure promotes modular experimentation, enabling systematic tuning of parameters and the addition of production‑grade enhancements without redesigning the underlying codebase.
+Each module is independently configurable, supporting extensible parameter sweeps and easy deployment adjustments aligned with research and production needs.

 ***

 ### 2. Data Pipeline and Preprocessing
-The input corpus originates from the *RAG Mini Wikipedia* dataset, consisting of semantically diverse text segments suitable for small‑scale experimentation.
-Each entry contains a title, passage, and metadata.
-Prior to embedding, documents are tokenized, normalized, and segmented into variable chunk sizes: 256, 384, and 512 tokens.

-Empirical exploration during Step 4 showed that chunk size directly influenced retrieval relevance and generation quality.
-Shorter segments (256) increased granularity but fragmented context, occasionally missing semantic continuity.
-Medium‑length (384) balanced coverage and density, whereas 512‑token chunks consistently yielded the most coherent and contextually grounded answers during evaluation—especially when combined with *top‑k = 5* retrieval.
-Thus, 512 was selected as the final chunk setting for the production configuration.
+The system ingests the *RAG Mini Wikipedia* dataset, converting each entry into normalized passages with metadata.
+Documents are segmented into variable chunk sizes (256, 384, and 512 tokens) to empirically test effects on retrieval performance and context coverage.
+Initial experimentation revealed that while smaller chunks increase retrieval granularity, they may omit essential context for answer generation.
+Conversely, the 512-token configuration, paired with top‑k = 5 passage retrieval, offered consistently coherent and context-rich answers with minimal fragmentation.
+This configuration became the production default.

 ***

 ### 3. Embedding and Vector Index
-All text chunks are embedded using **Gemma 300M**, a compact transformer optimized for semantically dense sentence embeddings.
-The model encodes each chunk into a 300‑dimensional vector representation.
-Dimensionality trade‑offs were analyzed to ensure computational economy on CPU/GPU‑free environments while preserving semantic fidelity.

-The embedding vectors are indexed using **FAISS**, chosen for its efficient approximate nearest‑neighbor (ANN) search and Python compatibility.
-The index is built using L2 distance metrics with flat indexing for reproducibility.
-Each embedding is associated with metadata (document ID, section title, token length) stored in JSON format.
-This configuration allows filtering or reranking by additional attributes in later stages.
+After preprocessing, each passage is embedded using **Gemma 300M**, outputting 300-dimensional vectors.
+Vectors, along with passage metadata (ID, title, token count), are stored in **ChromaDB**.
+Using ChromaDB (mounted through Google Drive) offers strong compatibility with Python, persistent cloud-backed storage, and flexible search schemas suitable for iterative experimentation.

+ChromaDB is configured for efficient similarity search via cosine distance.
+Metadata enables rapid filtering and advanced reranking in later steps.
+This setup facilitates the reproducibility and transportability of the index across diverse compute environments, especially within Google Colab or similar platforms that connect to Google Drive for persistent storage.

 ***

 ### 4. Naive RAG Implementation
-The baseline (naive) RAG pipeline integrates the embedding index with the **Llama 3.1 1B** inference model through a simple retrieval‑and‑generate loop.
-For each query:
+The baseline RAG pipeline performs a straightforward retrieval-and-generate operation:

-1. The query is converted into an embedding using Gemma 300M.
+1. The query is embedded via Gemma 300M.
-2. The top‑k (= 1) document vectors are retrieved from FAISS.
+2. ChromaDB returns the top-k (typically 1 for baseline) candidate passages.
-3. The full retrieved text is concatenated with the query and passed to Llama 3.1 1B for response generation.
+3. The retrieved passage is merged with the user query and input to Llama 3.1 1B for generation.

-Error handling ensures fallback retrieval if the index search returns empty results.
-Logging captures query latency, document IDs retrieved, and token utilization.

-This naive configuration served as the foundation for evaluation using multiple prompting styles: chain‑of‑thought, instruction, and persona prompting.
-Among these, **persona prompting**—which prompts the model to assume an informed “domain expert” persona—produced the highest F1 and Exact Match scores, emphasizing the importance of context framing for smaller LLMs.
+Multiple prompting styles were compared, with persona prompting (where the model assumes an informed domain expert persona) yielding the highest F1 and exact match scores.

+Error-handling routines and detailed retrieval logs track inference times, passage IDs, and token usage for transparency and debugging.

 ***

 ### 5. Enhanced RAG Implementation
-After establishing the baseline, two advanced features were added to improve contextual precision and reduce hallucination:
+To move beyond the naive pipeline, two advanced enhancements were developed:

 1. **Context Window Optimization**
-   Rather than feeding all retrieved passages verbatim, an adaptive windowing technique selectively trims irrelevant or redundant segments before model input.
-Each candidate passage is scored for query‑term density and semantic overlap using cosine similarity.
-Only the top sections that fit the available Llama 3.1 1B context length are concatenated.
-This reduces prompt dilution, improving faithfulness and factual coherence.
+   Passages are scored and trimmed through a custom windowing scheme, using cosine similarity and query density to retain only the most relevant segments, constrained to Llama 3.1 1B’s context window.
+This improves faithfulness by excluding extraneous or semantically diluted material from prompts.

 2. **Reranking with MiniLM**
-   A reranking model (based on MiniLM) is employed as a second‑stage filter.
-After initial retrieval (top‑5 from FAISS), each candidate document is reranked by semantic relevance using a MiniLM‑based cross‑encoder.
-The top‑3 passages are re‑ordered and merged according to descending relevance probability.
-This approach improved retrieval precision and contextual grounding without substantially increasing computational cost.

-The enhanced pipeline retains the same overall structure but substitutes the naive retrieval mechanism with a two‑stage retrieval and window optimization.
-Configuration files under `config.yaml` allow adjustable parameters (chunk size, top‑k, and reranker thresholds) to sustain reproducibility.
+   Following initial retrieval (top‑5) from ChromaDB, passages are reranked using a MiniLM-based cross-encoder for fine-grained semantic matching.
+The most relevant top-3 passages are selected for aggregation in the input to the LLM.
+This two-stage retrieval process raises overall retrieval precision and reduces hallucinations.

+Configuration files (e.g., `config.yaml`) allow runtime adjustments of chunk size, top‑k, and reranking thresholds to support repeatable, parameterized experimentation.

 ***

 ### 6. Evaluation Workflow and Metrics
-Evaluation is executed through the **ARES** framework, providing automated metrics such as *faithfulness*, *context precision*, *context recall*, and *answer helpfulness*.
-The comparison uses three evaluation cohorts:
+ARES is used for evaluation, measuring faithfulness, context precision, recall, and answer helpfulness across three test conditions:

 - Naive RAG (top‑1)
 - Naive RAG (top‑5)
-- Enhanced RAG (reranked + optimized)
+- Enhanced RAG (optimized + reranked)

-ARES runs over 100 test queries drawn from multiple domains within the Mini Wikipedia dataset.
-Output metrics are aggregated into CSV logs for further analysis.

-Preliminary insights demonstrated measurable gains in faithfulness and context recall in the enhanced setup, consistent with the design hypothesis that refined context selection and reranking improve factual grounding.
-Context precision increased particularly for subjective or multi‑entity questions, where the baseline often produced hallucinated or incomplete responses.
+Over 100 diverse test queries, metrics are aggregated and logged for statistical robustness.
+The enhanced system demonstrated clear gains in faithfulness and context recall, supporting the efficacy of fine-tuned passage selection and reranking.

 ***

 ### 7. System Design Principles and Justifications
-**Model Selection:** Llama 3.1 1B was chosen for its efficiency and interpretability on limited GPU/Colab environments.
-The small embedding model Gemma 300M complements this choice by offering fast inference and sufficient representational power for similarity search.

-**Chunk Length Justification:** The 512‑token setting was preferred for its superior answer coherence and minimal context fragmentation under multi‑paragraph queries.
-Combined with top‑k = 5, it yielded balanced recall and manageable prompt length.

-**Scalability and Production Readiness:**
-- Modular file organization (`src/naive_rag.ipynb`, `src/enhanced_rag.ipynb`, `src/evaluation.ipynb`,`src/data_exploration.ipynb`) ensures ease of extension toward other evaluation frameworks such as RAGAs.
-- Fallback mechanisms allow the system to switch between FAISS and Milvus without major reimplementation.
-- Configuration‑driven design supports scaling to cloud deployment or integration with orchestration tools.
+**Model and Vector Store Selection:** Llama 3.1 1B and Gemma 300M provide a balance of cost, speed, and generative quality suitable for resource-constrained and portable deployments.
+ChromaDB mounted through Google Drive enables persistent, cloud-synced storage and rapid vector operations within Colab and local workflows.

+**Chunk Size Rationale:** 512-token chunks with top‑k = 5 maximized recall and answer coherency, balancing retrieval volume with manageable input length.

+**Reproducibility and Modularity:** Jupyter notebooks and modular source files (`src/naive_rag.ipynb`, `src/enhanced_rag.ipynb`, `src/evaluation.ipynb`, `src/data_exploration.ipynb`) facilitate progressive experimentation and expansion to frameworks like RAGAs.
+Flexible configuration and fallback design (ChromaDB/FAISS/Milvus) support rapid deployment or platform changes.

-**Logging and Error Management:** All major components include structured logging for retrieved items, inference time per query, and API response codes, enabling transparent debugging and performance analysis.
+**Logging and Error Management:** Comprehensive logging and fallback support ensure transparency and simplify post-hoc debugging and performance analysis.

 ***

 ### 8. Conclusion
-The architecture successfully transitions from a naive retrieval‑generate setup to an enhanced, production‑ready RAG pipeline emphasizing efficient retrieval refinement and context management.
-The combination of Llama 3.1 1B, Gemma 300M, and MiniLM strikes an effective balance between performance and computational cost.
-Empirical findings validate that persona prompting and 512‑token chunks with top‑k = 5 retrieval deliver optimal results for this deployment scale.
-With automated evaluation through ARES, the system aligns with real‑world development practices for evidence‑based model improvement and reproducible experimentation.
+This architecture offers a robust, modern retrieval-augmented pipeline tailored for small-to-medium datasets and limited compute.
+Using persistent ChromaDB storage, together with Llama 3.1 1B and MiniLM for reranking, the system supports practical, repeatable research and production extension.
+Experiments with persona prompting and 512-token top‑k = 5 retrieval validate that context-aware passage selection is key to real-world RAG quality.
+Automated, evidence-driven evaluation via ARES affirms the deployment readiness and scientific rigor of this system.